 Post surgery, you’ll be wheeled into a recovery area where our medical staff will hover over you like helicopters to make sure you’re doing okay.
 Bulky compression bandages will cover your cheeks and neck, providing gentle pressure to minimize the inevitable swelling and bruising.
 You can expect a moderate amount of pain that decreases in about 48 hours and can be managed with medication.
 Additionally, a very small tube may run under your skin just behind your ears to help drain some of the excess blood or fluid.
 You’ll need to keep your head elevated and keep the wrap in place for 24 hours and remove it only as directed for cleansing incisions or showering.
 It’s important that you stay upright (sitting, standing and walking without bending over) as much as possible after you return home to help relieve facial swelling.
-Don’t worry, during your initial post-op visit to our Walnut Creek practice, the bandages and drains will be removed in lieu of a supportive elastic face garment.
+Don’t worry, during your initial post-op visit for your face lift Walnut Creek, the bandages and drains will be removed in lieu of a supportive elastic face garment.
 Be prepared to wait at least six months for your face lift to completely heal inside and out.
 You’ll require plenty of rest and plan on not doing any housework, heavy lifting, or exercise for at least a few weeks.
 Avoid hot showers, hot tubs and saunas for two to three weeks.

 Things To Consider

 • A face lift will not create a ‘new’ you in the way that a nose job might, but it will help you look younger than you really are.
 You must also understand that a face lift won’t stop the aging process or change the quality or texture of the skin.